 The curriculum at SET Saxmundham School is set by the Trust Board.
-It is a broad and balanced, academic and knowledge-rich model which leads to students taking GCSEs at Key Stage 4.
-The combination of GCSE subjects students are expected to take is designed to challenge and to enable students to achieve:
+It is a broad and balanced, knowledge-based and vocabulary rich model which leads to students taking GCSEs at Key Stage 4.
+Our curriculum is structured by traditional subjects and sequenced appropriately to ensure systematic and thorough teaching for all.
+Rich cultural pursuits and a diverse enrichment programme are the other essential elements of the SET curriculum.
+The combination of GCSE subjects students are expected to take is designed to challenge and to enable each and every student to achieve:

 - the broadest range of skills that will provide a foundation for the rest of their learning and working lives;

 - a high level of literacy and numeracy that will underpin the rest of their learning;

 - a rounded education which will prepare them for life.

 Our combination of subjects means that our students can achieve highly within the framework of current national measures (% English and maths (Grade 5+) / EBacc) and in the up-and-coming national measures (Attainment 8 / Progress 8) at aged 16.

 Our Curriculum Model

 The curriculum is delivered by a one week cycle of 30 lessons in 5 year groups (Years 7 to 11) that are arranged into two Key Stages (Key Stage 3 being Years 7 – 9 and Key Stage 4 being Years 10 and 11).